 Thairath Online

-UK Prime Minister Keir Starmer Declares No Direct Attack on Iran but Allows US Use of UK Bases to Strike Missile Sites
+UK Prime Minister Keir Starmer Declares No Direct Attack on Iran but Allows US to Use British Bases for Missile Strikes

 Foreign02 Mar 2026 07:47 GMT+7

-UK Prime Minister Keir Starmer Declares No Direct Attack on Iran but Allows US Use of UK Bases to Strike Missile Sites
+UK Prime Minister Keir Starmer Declares No Direct Attack on Iran but Allows US to Use British Bases for Missile Strikes

-UK Prime Minister Keir Starmer has firmly confirmed that the UK will not join any operations attacking Iran.
-He believes the solution lies in negotiations but has allowed the US to use British bases to target Iranian missile sites.
-British aircraft have also been deployed to intercept attacks.
+UK Prime Minister Keir Starmer firmly stated he will not join operations attacking Iran, believing negotiation is the way forward.
+However, he has authorized the US to use UK bases to strike missile targets and has deployed aircraft to intercept attacks.

-On 2 Mar 2026 GMT+7, UK Prime Minister Keir Starmer stated that the UK will not participate in attacks on Iran.
-The UK was not involved in the initial attacks on Iran and will not join current offensive operations.
-He emphasized that while the UK is not joining attacks on Iran, it will continue defensive operations in the region.
-British Air Force jets have participated in intercepting Iranian attacks as part of defensive measures.
-He also remarked that everyone has learned lessons from Iraq, and the UK has learned from those past mistakes.
+On 2 Mar 2026 GMT+7, UK Prime Minister Keir Starmer announced that the UK would not participate in attacks on Iran.
+The UK was not involved in the initial strikes and will not join current operations.
+He emphasized that while the UK is not participating in attacks on Iran, it will continue defensive operations in the region.
+UK Royal Air Force jets have taken part in intercepting Iranian attacks as part of defensive measures.
+He added that everyone remembers the lessons from Iraq, and the UK has learned from those mistakes.

-However, the UK has permitted the US to use its bases for striking Iranian missile launch sites and platforms.
-Previously, the UK had denied US use of its territory to attack Iran, but Starmer revealed this decision follows escalating threats from Iranian attacks against multiple countries in the region.
+Nevertheless, the UK has allowed the US to use its bases to strike Iranian missile sites and launch platforms.
+Previously, the UK had refused US requests to use its territory for attacks on Iran.
+Starmer revealed this decision was driven by the increasing threat from Iranian attacks against multiple countries in the region.

-Starmer further stated that Iran is pursuing a scorched-earth strategy, targeting UK and allied interests in the region.
+He also stated that Iran is pursuing a scorched-earth strategy, attacking British and allied interests in the region.
 Therefore, the only way to end the threat is to destroy the missiles at their source.
-He reiterated that the UK has a duty to protect its people and its allies.
+He reiterated the UK's duty to protect its citizens and allies.

-Starmer’s statement comes as the US and Israel continue strikes across Iran for a third consecutive day, focusing on missile bases and naval vessels following the death of Iran’s Supreme Leader Ayatollah Ali Khamenei.
+Starmer’s statement comes as the US and Israel continue strikes across Iran for a third consecutive day, focusing on destroying Iranian missile bases and naval vessels following the death of Supreme Leader Ayatollah Ali Khamenei.

 Source: AP